-- Where did I spend more money than I realized?
+- Where did I spend more money than I realized or intended?

 - Are there any purchases I regret?

-The answers should give you some insight into how rewarding your recreational spending really feels — and where there’s room for improvement.
-Take note of any areas where you may be over- or under-spending your recreational funds, and make sure the notifications are turned on in your budgets tool to help track your spending.
+The answers should give you some insight into how fulfilling your recreational spending really is — and where there’s room for adjustment.
+Take note of any areas in which you may be over- or underspending your recreational funds, and make sure notifications are turned on in your budgets tool to help track your spending.

 Compare Your Actual Spending to Your Ideal Spending

 Picture your ideal month.
-What would you splurge on?
-Which purchases would make you happiest?
-How would you feel about your finances?
+What would you plan for?
+Which purchases would make you feel fulfilled?
+What purchases could you do without?

-By now, you should see your recreational spending falling into two main categories: Purchases that fit into your ideal month and truly make you happy, and purchases that eat into your budget without much emotional benefit.
+By now, you should see your recreational spending falling into two main categories: Purchases that fit into your ideal month, and purchases that eat into your budget without much payoff.

-Use the ideal month exercise to decide which purchases will make you happiest and make a plan to get them.
-Highlight purchases you crave the most, that are likely to have a lasting impact on your happiness and fit your current budget.
-These are great candidates to reward yourself right now.
+Use the ideal month exercise to decide which purchases will be most fulfilling and make a plan to budget for them.
+Highlight purchases you crave the most, including items or experiences that are likely to have a lasting impact on your well-being and fit your current budget.
+These are great candidates to budget for right now.

-Chances are, not everything on your wish list fits your budget right now.
+Chances are that not everything on your wish list fits your budget right now.
 That’s okay!
 Make room in your recreational budget for some savings, and you’ll be able to reward yourself soon.

-Virtual Wallet helps make it easy.
+Virtual Wallet® can make it easy to reward yourself.
 Use the Savings Goals feature to create goals in your Reserve or Growth accounts for longer-term recreational spending.
 And use Savings Rules to move funds into those accounts on a regular basis, so you can easily stow some recreational funds anytime you get paid.

 Consider saving some of your recreational budget, even when you don’t have a specific purchase in mind.
-It can build up a “fun money” nest egg to cover purchases outside your normal budget when you unexpectedly find something you love.
+It can build up a “fun money” nest egg to cover purchases outside your normal budget when you unexpectedly find something that fits the bill.

 Finally, remember to savor the moment when you treat yourself.
-Taking control of your finances means achieving the life you want with no financial regrets, and you deserve to feel great about it.
+Taking control of your finances means achieving the life you want with no financial regrets, and you deserve to savor it.